Cley and Salthouse Marshes

 Cley Marshes is one of the best-known nature reserves in the UK.
 Purchased by NWT in 1926 to be held ‘in perpetuity as a breeding bird sanctuary’, it is a haven for a wide range of species and a hotspot for rare vagrant birds.

 Visited by birdwatchers, walkers and sightseers from around the country, Cley feels like a special place for everyone who visits.
-The vast swaying reedbed is alive with birds and insects in summer, and all year the vast skies, wide-open marshes and long stretching beaches create a sense of freedom and space.
+The vast swaying reedbed is alive with birds and insects in summer, and all year the huge skies, wide open marshes and long stretching beaches create a sense of freedom and space.

 In 2012, an appeal helped us to purchase a further 57 hectares, linking the two NWT reserves at Cley and Salthouse together to create a single coastal reserve of more than 300 hectares.
 Today, Cley and Salthouse Marshes attract more than 110,000 human visitors each year.
 The six hides (four of which are accessible via boardwalks) give fantastic views across pools and scrapes that are specially managed to attract breeding and passage birds.